 Usage: Ideal for assessing detailed knowledge or the ability to articulate responses that require critical thinking or creativity.

-Advantages: Allows for open-ended answers that can provide deep insights into a user’s understanding.
+Advantages: Allows for open-ended answers that provide deep insights into a user’s understanding.

-Limitations: More time-consuming to mark, especially at scale, and can lead to subjective evaluations.
+Limitations: It is more time-consuming to mark, especially at scale, and can lead to subjective evaluations.

 Construction Tips: Ensure the question is clear and specific to avoid overly broad responses.
 Provide a word limit to guide users.